Senior PR figures depart security giant G4S amid comms shake-up

 G4S faced severe criticism in the months before and following the London 2012 Olympics, when it failed to provide enough security personnel to fulfil its £284m contract.

-The source told PRWeek: "G4S has been a tough place to work in the past few years, and 2016 saw it roiled by crisis after crisis.
+The source told PRWeek: "G4S has been a tough place to work in the past few years, and 2016 saw it hit by crisis after crisis.
 There has clearly been some difference of opinion on the scale of investment required to address the company's reputation challenges, and these departures signal a scaling back of ambitions."

 'No disagreement'